Looking for the healthiest cooking pans? Worried about safe cookware?

 Here is some of the information I’ve gathered so far:

-Aluminum.
 This is a highly toxic metal, linked to Alzheimer’s and dementia among other conditions.
+(Read about the toxic effects of aluminum here.)

 Aluminum conducts heat quickly, which is why it’s often used in cookware.